Please click on the following link to get access to the website in German: CESFi

 The e-learning course units are complemented by two elective classroom training days at Frankfurt School in Frankfurt, Germany.
 These days provide the opportunity for participants and trainers to meet in real life for reflection, discussions and deep dives into current trends as well as tailored training sessions.

-The next classroom training will take place 25 - 26 May 2023 at Frankfurt School Campus (Frankfurt, Germany).
+The next classroom training will take place in May 2024 at Frankfurt School Campus (Frankfurt, Germany).
 Teaching language will be English or English/German, depending of the composition of the participants.
 Concrete dates will be set in due course.

 Below you find the tentative agenda of the 2-day-training.
 All sessions take place at Frankfurt School's new Campus, Adickesallee 32-34, Frankfurt am Main, Germany.